Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 These are a set of scripts that may help you to prevent doing repetitive actions when adding notes.

+Unlike the above, these scripts are not meant to be used with audio or picture files.
+Rather, they are stand-alone scripts that modify the most recent cards added.

 These scripts are written in two formats: one that works automatically with your usual `ShareX` setup, and one in Python for cross-platform portability.